pixelated/puppet-pixelated/README.md

 sudo bash
 ```

-If you set up your Debian box by another method (using a physical machine, a cloud provider, etc), you'll need to ssh into the box using it's ip.
+If you set up your Debian box by another method (using a physical machine, a cloud provider, etc), you'll need to ssh into the box using its IP.

 The only thing left is to execute the bootstrap script *convert-to-pixelated.sh*: